Cucumber and Onion Raita Side Dish Recipe

 - 2 green chili, chopped

-- Remove the skin of cucumber and carrot.
-Finely chop cucumber and grate carrot.
-Finely chop onion.
+- Remove skin from cucumber and carrot.
+Finely chop the cucumber and grate the carrot.
+Finely chop the onion.

-- Take chopped cucumber, onion, grated carrot, green chili, cumin powder, and salt in a mixing bowl.
+- Combine chopped cucumber, onion, grated carrot, green chili, cumin powder, and salt in a mixing bowl.
 Add yogurt or thick curd to it.
-Mix well.
+Mix well and set aside.

-- Heat ghee in a small hand pan.
-Throw in mustard seeds.
-Let them pop up.
-Add cumin seeds, black gram dal, hing, curry leaves, and red chili.
+- Heat ghee in a small saucepan.
+Add mustard seeds until they pop up.
+Add cumin seeds, black gram dal, asafoetida, curry leaves, and red chili.
 Mix once.
 Turn off the fire.
-This is called tempering.
+This process is called tempering.

-- Pour the tempering on the raita.
-Mix it at the time of serving.
+- Add the tempering to the raita (see the third image below for a visual representation of this step).
+Mix at the time of serving.

-- Serve raita as a side for cooked rice, pulao, ghee rice, fried rice, bisi bele bath etc. Enjoy the taste.
+- Serve cucumber and onion raita with cooked rice, pulao, ghee rice, fried rice, Bisi Bele bath, etc. Enjoy the taste!

 - Use tender cucumber.

-- Use yogurt or curd which is less sour.
+- Use yogurt or curd that is not too sour.

-- Add 2 tablespoons of finely ground coconut or coconut milk to enhance the flavor.
+- Add 2 tablespoons of finely ground coconut to enhance the flavor.

 - Garnish with chopped coriander leaves.

-- Keep raita in refrigerator when not in use.
-It may become sour if you keep it for a long time in room temperature,
+- Keep raita in the refrigerator when not in use.
+It may become sour if you keep it for a long time at room temperature.

 |% Daily Value *|